ChosunOne/witness/extension.md

 ### Registration

-Each participant `p` has transferred some predetermined Ether value `stake` from their source accounts to the contract, attaching the chosen public key `public[p]`.
-In addition to that, he must attach the encrypted address of his anonymous account (for the possible Intermediate Arbitration).
+Each participant `p` has transferred some predetermined Ether value `stake` from their source accounts to the contract, attaching the chosen public key `public[p]` and encrypted address of his anonymous account (`ctrl`) for the possible Intermediate Arbitration.

 ### Control Transfer